How to setup WordPress on Linux with Apache + Lets Encrypt Certs on Azure/AWS/GCP

 Here is an example of how the record looks from a domain registrar:

-In my example we will continue the installation using the sites public IP address.
+In this example, we will continue the installation using the sites public IP address.
 You can also use the sites private IP address, if this site is only to be used internally.
 BUT to use the sites IP address to complete the installation, make sure in the WordPress.conf under ServerName / ServerAlias has the servers public IP, as shown in my wordpress.conf.
-You can then update it later once your domains DNS has fully propagated
+You can then update it later once your domains DNS has fully propagated.

 Browse to your servers PublicIP or domain name and you will see the WordPress installation screen.
 Add the WordPress database and user we created earlier and press submit and follow the onscreen instructions on setting up and creating an admin user etc.